guillp/requests_oauth2client/README.rst

 A Python OAuth 2.x client, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.

-It can act as an OAuth 2.0/2.1 client, to automatically get and renew access tokens, based on the Client Credentials, Authorization Code (+ Refresh token), or the Device Authorization grants.
+It can act as an OAuth 2.0/2.1 client, to automatically get and renew access tokens, based on the Client Credentials, Authorization Code, Refresh token, or the Device Authorization grants.

 It comes with a `requests` add-on to handle OAuth 2.0 Bearer Token based authorization when accessing APIs.

-It also supports OpenID Connect, PKCE, Client Assertions, Token Exchange, using custom params to any endpoint, and other important features that are often overlooked in other client libraries.
+It also supports OpenID Connect, PKCE, Client Assertions, Token Revocation, Exchange, and Introspection, as well as using custom params to any endpoint, and other important features that are often overlooked in other client libraries.

 And it also includes a wrapper around `requests.Session` that makes it super easy to use REST-style APIs.